 I decided I wanted a real plant, but one was very low maintenance.
 I thought succulents would be a good option, so I made a quick trip to Trader Joe’s.
 I bought 2 of the same succulents I used for our new outdoor patio table tops.

-I took the plants out of the white outer container (will save for another project).
+I took the plants out of the white outer container (I will save them for another project).

 I used pieces of styrofoam (another good packing leftover to keep on hand) to fill in the bottom of the planter to raise the plants.